tedbeasth/imbd_movie_mini_project/README.md

 # imbd_movie_mini_project

 #### Instructions
-All of the functions needed to solve the problem set can be found in tasks.py.
+&ensp; &ensp; &ensp; All of the functions needed to solve the problem set can be found in tasks.py.
 Please let me know if you have any questions, want more explanation, or want to see more work done in a specific area.

 #### Problems Solved:
-In the tasks.py file there are a few different variations of finding profitability.
+&ensp; &ensp; &ensp; In the tasks.py file there are a few different variations of finding profitability.
 The functions can be used to return any of the following:
 - Top 10 genres in decreasing order
    - Profitability calculated by sum of ‘gross’ minus sum of ‘budget’
       - **RESULT:** [Comedy, Family, Adventure, Romance, Fantasy, Thriller, Action, Mystery, Music, Sport]